Hot Ones

-Hot Ones is an American YouTube talk show, created by Christopher Schonberger and Sean Evans and produced by First We Feast and Complex Media.
+Hot Ones is an American YouTube talk show, created by Sean Evans and Chris Schonberger, hosted by Evans and produced by First We Feast and formerly Complex Media.
 Its basic premise involves celebrities being interviewed by Evans over a platter of increasingly spicy chicken wings.
 Several spin-offs have been produced, including the game show Hot Ones: The Game Show on the cable television network TruTV, and Truth or Dab, a truth or dare style competition that also airs on the First We Feast YouTube channel.
+Hot Ones is also a food brand, as frozen chicken wings, and hot sauces have been released under the Hot Ones brand, based on sauces and flavors from the show.
+Hot Ones branded Hot Pockets and Pringles have also been released.